ostrolucky/Simple-Subreddit-Image-Downloader/README.md

 - Linux/MacOS/Windows
 - Parallel download

 This script just downloads all directly linked images in subreddit.
+It can also download with a specific sort.
 For more complex usage, use other reddit image downloader.

 Requirements
 ============